microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRole.md

 019ea7a2-1613-47c9-81cb-20ba35b1ae48 Company Administrator              Company Administrator role has full access to perform any operation in the company scope.
 ```

-This command gets the directory role by objectId.
+This command gets the directory role by ObjectId.

 ### Example 4: Get a directory role filter by displayName
 ```powershell